Best of ·

 Browse all headsets

-compareelectronic tracks 21 gaming headsets in the UK from £17 to £300+.
+Compare Electronic tracks 149 gaming headsets in the UK from £7.99 to £1,029.
 Filter by wireless support, driver size, and battery life.

 21 gaming headsets tracked

-The Razer BlackShark V2 Pro Wireless is the best wireless gaming headset compareelectronic tracks in the UK in May 2026 at £183.38.
-The BlackShark V2 Pro ships 50 mm Razer TriForce Titanium drivers, a 70-hour battery, a detachable HyperClear noise-cancelling mic, multi-platform support (PC, PlayStation, Xbox), and weighs 331 g.
+The Razer BlackShark V3 Pro is the best wireless gaming headset Compare Electronic tracks in the UK in August 2026 at £269.
+The BlackShark V3 Pro ships 50 mm bio-cellulose drivers, active noise cancellation, 7.1.4 spatial audio, a detachable HyperClear noise-cancelling mic, multi-platform support (PC, PlayStation, Xbox), and weighs 380 g.
 The SteelSeries Arctis Nova Pro Wireless at £213.95 is the no-compromise flagship with the GameDAC desktop unit and hot-swap dual-battery system.
-The SteelSeries Arctis Nova 5 Wireless at £99.99 is the strongest mid-range value.
+The HyperX Cloud Alpha Wireless at £84.63 is the strongest mid-range value, with a 300-hour battery.
 The Turtle Beach Stealth 500 at £59.95 is the cheapest dual-protocol wireless pick.

 What actually matters in a gaming headset